pranshu-raj-211/blog/src/data/blog/building-concall-parser.md

 We ([Jay Shah](https://www.linkedin.com/in/jay-shah-4a4829209/) and I) needed a way to programmatically get structured data out of this mess – with the end goal of building a full pipeline that can deliver insights and reduce time spent to understand how a company is doing.

+This resulted in a python package [`concall-parser`](https://pypi.org/project/concall-parser/), the code for which can be found [here](https://github.com/JS12540/concall-parser).

 ### The Problem: Unstructured PDFs Break Everything

 The core challenge here is turning a visually-oriented PDF document into clean, logically structured text that code can understand.
 When you pull text out of these transcripts, you don't just get the content; you get artifacts that completely disrupt parsing: